-- To facilitate the ongoing provision of non-commercial sporting, recreational and community services that meet the needs of the residents of Carterton. - To provide indirect financial assistance to community organisations. - To make membership of the organisation more accessible to the general public, particularly disadvantaged groups.
-These include children, youth, young families, aged people and economically disadvantaged people.
+- To facilitate the ongoing provision of non-commercial sporting, recreational and community services that meet the needs of the residents of Carterton. - To provide indirect financial assistance to community organisations.

 This policy will apply to land owned by the Council, or owned and occupied by a charitable organisation, that is used exclusively or principally for sporting, recreation or community purposes.